Cave Story: Ports

-Cave Story has been ported to Linux based, Haiku OS, AROS, MorphOS, AmigaOS 4 and Mac OS X operating systems, PlayStation Portable, Xbox, Dreamcast, Sega Genesis, GP2X, GP2X Wiz, and the TI graphing calculator.
 An enhanced port, featuring updated character designs, remixed music and extra game modes, was developed by Nicalis and released on WiiWare on 22 March 2010 in North America and 10 December 2010 in Europe.
 Nicalis also ported the game to DSiWare on 29 November 2010 in North America and 22 November 2011 in Japan.
 Although it does not feature the enhanced graphics and sound or some of the extra modes from the Wii version, it does include the Sanctuary Attack mode.
-There is also a free/libre SDL-based recreation of the original game engine, titled NXEngine, made by programmer Caitlin Shaw, which allows for extended modification of the game, and the creation of ports for additional devices.
 The game was released for the Nintendo 3DS's Nintendo eShop service (separate from the retail 3DS game) in the United States on 4 October 2012 and in Europe on 1 May 2014.
 This version includes the DSiWare version's Jukebox mode, as well as all the additional modes included in Cave Story+.

 Cave Story+

 An enhanced PC version titled Cave Story+ was released by Nicalis on the Steam service on 22 November 2011.
-Cave Story+ features an alternative script that differs from the original English translation.
 This version contains all the additional modes from the WiiWare version, a remastered soundtrack, as well as the option to toggle the style of graphics between the classic style and that of the WiiWare version and the music of the original game, the WiiWare port, or the 3DS update.
 It also features an exclusive 'Wind Fortress' level.
 The game got an update that added an exclusive Machine Gun Challenge.
 The game was included as a bonus game in the Humble Indie Bundle 4 sale in December 2011, Humble Bundle 7 in December 2012, and was released on the Desura service in April 2012.
 On 19 January 2017, Nicalis announced a port of Cave Story+ on the Nintendo Switch, which released on 20 June 2017.
 This physical version is packaged with a full-color manual for the game and a Mini CD containing arrangements of the game's soundtrack made in FamiTracker, a chiptune music tracker based on the Famicom's synthesizers.
 It also added two-player cooperative gameplay and remixed version of the original soundtrack by the composers of The Binding of Isaac: Rebirth.
 Additionally, GameStop purchases of the Nintendo Switch version include one of three keychains modeled after Quote, Curly, and Balrog.